LofhJann/opendata-task-2019/README.md

 ...
 And crontabs running on Amazon EC2 to provide refresh of data hourly by CURLing Application Paths :P

+Data should also be updated by Thread() in SensorDataService, but since free Heroku has auto-sleep, it's not bulletproof.

 ## Instructions
 Launch application by navigating to https://lofhjann-opendata-task-2019.herokuapp.com/.